Manager Bruce Bochy said there are no plans to add Hennessey to the short list of fifth-starter candidates much to the pitcher's chagrin.

 When Hennessey took the mound Saturday as a starter he still pitched from the stretch rather than the windup.

 Regarding the possibility of him starting again, Bochy left the door open only slightly by saying, "Maybe.
 But right now we're not looking at that.
-We're going to leave him where he's at."

 With Noah Lowry (hand surgery) out until at least late April, the Giants have an unexpected vacancy in the rotation.
 Kevin Correia will take Lowry's fourth slot, leaving a likely battle between Sanchez and Patrick Misch, who gets his first start of the Cactus League today.